willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted

-Open the Room Adjustment app from the start menu.
-This app will be launched once you place the app in the world.
+Select **Start > Room Adjustment** which will launch once you place the app in the world, to make changes while wearing your headset.
 In this app, you will be directed to use the touch pad (motion controller) or direction pad (gamepad) to adjust the floor height.
 When the floor feels correct, use the Windows button to exit back to your Home.

 ### My headset has stopped tracking